Oncosiphon suffruticosus: Etymology

 The Greek oncos, which describes large or round size due to accumulation of fluid is the root for the name Oncosiphon and the other portion of the word siphon describes a hollow cylindrical shape.
-Together these give reference to the shape and size of the corolla - or fused petals - of this plants disk florets.
+Together these give reference to the shape and size of the corolla—or fused petals—of this plants disk florets.
 The somewhat shrublike quality of this plant gives rise to the name suffruticosum, which can be broken down into the Latin terms suf and fructicosum whose definitions refer to this shrub-like quality.

 It may also be known scientifically as Matricaria suffruticosa.

 Onocosiphon suffruticosus has a variety of common names depending on where you are located.
-In Africa it can be called stinkkruid, wurmkruid, wurmbos, or miskruid; in Australia it is Calomba daisy after the place in Australia it was originally found; in the USA they know it as shrubby mayweed; in England it is called stinkingweed.
+In Africa it can be called stinkkruid, wurmkruid, wurmbos, or miskruid; in Australia it is Calomba daisy after the place in Australia it was originally found; in the US they know it as shrubby mayweed; in England it is called stinkingweed.

 Agriculture

 In South Africa, it is a weed that can seriously challenge crops, due to its strong smell that repels most livestock and adversely affects the taste of milk and meat from animals that do consume it.
-Fortunately, it only propagates by direct seeding and therefore spreads slowly.
+It only propagates by direct seeding and therefore spreads slowly.

 Currently, this plant is not used agriculturally but due to its widespread uses in medicine it has the potential to be a seasonal crop in South Africa.